 The first electric fans produced and offered for

 powered.
 The Edison style fan motor pictured on

-the right or the Manhattan Battery Fan that is in the top left corner
+the Manhattan Battery Fan that is in the top left corner

 of this page are prime examples of the types of

 early collectible antique electric fans that I want to buy.

 There are several other fan makers from right around the turn of the century

 who made and marketed battery powered electric fans.
 All of them are of interest.